Gaussian Zonoids, Gaussian determinants and Gaussian random fields

 As an immediate consequence, we get upper and lower bounds for the volume of Gaussian zonoids, see Corollary~\ref{cor:volwithlambda}.
-Moreover, by computing the volume of the convex body $\widetilde{G}(\infty)$, we obtain, in Proposition~\ref{prop:lowvolandlim}, a better lower bound for the volume of Gaussian zonoids as well as an asymptotic when the mean of the Gaussian vector goes to infinity.
+Moreover, by computing the volume of a limit convex body of Gaussian zonoids, we obtain, in Proposition~\ref{prop:lowvolandlim}, a better lower bound for the volume of Gaussian zonoids as well as an asymptotic when the mean of the Gaussian vector goes to infinity.

-Vitale shows in~\cite[Theorem~3.2]{Vitale} that if $M\in\R^{m\times m}$ is a random matrix with iid columns distributed as $X\in\R^m$, then $\EE|\det(M)|=m!\vol_m(\EE\seg{X})$.
-In~\cite[Section~5]{ZA}, Vitale's theorem is generalized to a larger class of random determinants.
-In particular, \cite[Theorem~5.2]{ZA} implies that if $M$ has independent columns that are not identically distributed, $\EE|\det(M)|$ is equal to the \emph{mixed volume} of the associated Vitale zonoids.
+Vitale shows in~\cite[Theorem~3.2]{Vitale} that, if $M\in\R^{m\times m}$ is a random matrix with iid columns distributed as $X\in\R^m$, then $\EE|\det(M)|=m!\vol_m(\EE\seg{X})$.
+In \cite{MolchanovWespi}, Molchanov and Wespi generalize this result to the case where $M$ has independent columns that are not identically distributed, $\EE|\det(M)|$ is then equal to the \emph{mixed volume} of the associated Vitale zonoids.

-We apply then our Theorem~\ref{thm:incluchain} to estimate the expectation of the absolute determinant of a matrix with independent non--centered Gaussian vector with the mixed volume of ellipsoids, see Theorem~\ref{thm:randet}.
-In particular we show that if $M\in\R^{m\times m}$ is a random matrix whose columns are independent non--centered Gaussian vectors, then there are ellipsoids $\mathcal{E}_1,\ldots,\mathcal{E}_m$ such that
+{We then apply this result to Theorem~\ref{introthm:incluchain}.
+As a direct consequence, we obtain an estimate of }the expectation of the absolute determinant of a matrix with independent non--centered Gaussian vector with the mixed volume of ellipsoids, see Theorem~\ref{thm:randet} for the precise and more general statement. \begin{mainthm} Let $M\in\R^{m\times m}$ be a random matrix whose columns are independent non--centered Gaussian vectors, then there are ellipsoids $\mathcal{E}_1,\ldots,\mathcal{E}_m$ such that

-where $\MV$ denotes the mixed volume, $\alpha_{m,m}$ is a constant depending only on the dimension $m$ and $b_\infty$ is defined in Theorem~\ref{thm:incluchain}.
+where $\MV$ denotes the mixed volume, $\alpha_{m,m}$ is a constant depending only on the dimension $m$. \end{mainthm}

-It was proved by Zakhar Kabluchko and Dmitry Zaporozhets in \cite{KabluchandZap} that the expected absolute random determinant of a matrix with \emph{centered} Gaussian independents columns is equal to the mixed volume of ellipsoids.
-Thus the results Theorem~\ref{thm:incluchain} and Theorem~\ref{thm:randet} can be interpreted as follows: for every \emph{non--centered} Gaussian vector $X\in\R^m$ there is a \emph{centered} Gaussian vector $Y\in\R^m$ such that, for random determinants, $X$ is "bounded" by $Y$ from above and by $b_\infty Y$ from below.
+This is to be compared with the result of Zakhar Kabluchko and Dmitry Zaporozhets in \cite{KabluchandZap} which prove that the expected absolute random determinant of a matrix with \emph{centered} Gaussian independents columns is \emph{equal} to the mixed volume of ellipsoids.
+Thus, Theorem~\ref{thm:incluchain} and Theorem~\ref{thm:randet} can be interpreted as follows: for every \emph{non--centered} Gaussian vector $X\in\R^m$ there is a \emph{centered} Gaussian vector $Y\in\R^m$ such that, for random determinants, $X$ is ``bounded'' by $Y$ from above and by $b_\infty Y$ from below.